awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [Server-Side Swift Weekly](https://www.serverswift.tech) - A weekly newsletter with the best links related to server-side Swift and cross-platform developer tools.
 Curated by [@maxdesiatov](https://twitter.com/maxdesiatov)
 * [WeeklyCocoa.News](https://weeklycocoa.news) - Weekly updated newsletter about iOS, Swift, Objective-C, CocoaTouch, and other Apple connected development technologies.
 * [iOS Cookies Newsletter](https://us11.campaign-archive.com/home/?u=cd1f3ed33c6527331d82107ba&id=532dc7fb64) - A weekly digest of new iOS libraries written in Swift.
+* [Swift Developments](https://andybargh.com/swiftdevelopments) - A weekly curated newsletter containing a hand picked selection of the latest links, videos, tools and tutorials for people interested in designing and developing their own iOS, WatchOS and AppleTV apps using Swift.

 #### Medium
 * [iOS App Development](https://medium.com/ios-os-x-development) - Stories and technical tips about building apps for iOS, Apple Watch, and iPad/iPhone